The best vegan 'cheese' taste tested 2023

 Taste: We looked for a vegan cheese alternative that tasted as close to the dairy version of each cheese type as possible.
 Specifically, we looked for creaminess, saltiness and acidity, as well as a cheesy aroma.

 Texture: We looked for a vegan cheese alternative that was as close in texture as its dairy version.
 We looked at whether they cut or grated the same as regular cheese, and how they felt on the tongue.

-Cooking: All the vegan mozzarella alternatives were melted under the grill to see how they acted when cooked.
-We looked for a texture as close to melted mozzarella as possible, and for the flavour to remain unaffected after cooking.
+Cooking: All the vegan mozzarella and camembert alternatives were melted under the grill, added to pasta or baked to see how they behaved when cooked.
+We looked for a texture as close to melted cheese as possible, and for the flavour to remain unaffected or improved after cooking.